CODING for CHILDREN (Gr. 2-8)

 Create games, animations, and other graphical wonders with tkinter

-Python Level II: Python II will continue a student's journey into text based object-oriented programming.
+PYTHON INTERMEDIATE (LEVEL II): Python II will continue a student's journey into text based object-oriented programming.
 By adding graphics to the mix, students will code visual based projects using a module called processing.
 Students will learn how to code objects and see a graphical representation of that code.
 Starting with animations to creating games, students will learn how to make functions and create classes to ultimately complete a final project of their choosing.
 Students will also learn how to construct code on their own by learning how to create pseudo code.

 *This is a class for Middle School students who have already taken Python or equivalent coding classes.